News & events

 Legislative derogations:

-For the purpose of establishing and using gene bank collections, derogations in national animal health laws may be needed.
+For the purpose of establishing and using gene bank collections, derogations in national animal health legislation may be needed.
 Guidelines for developing national animal health regulations for material intended for gene banks are available here as well as a brief summary.

 Are you part of a breed society working to safeguard the future of endangered animal breeds?
 Join our expert-led webinar series designed to equip you with practical tools and strategies for developing balanced, sustainable breeding programmes.